 W. Craig Havenner

-Craig Havenner is a locally owned and operated residential and commercial building and development company based in the City of Fairfax.
-The company is currently developing and constructing residential and commercial projects located in most Northern Virginia jurisdictions, Frederick County Maryland, and Sussex County Delaware.
-Havenner is well respected within the communities it serves and has won numerous local and national awards for their projects.
+Craig Havenner is the President of a locally owned and operated residential and commercial building and development company based in Oakton, Virginia.
+The company is currently developing and constructing residential and commercial projects located in most Northern Virginia jurisdictions, Charlottesville Virginia, and Sussex County Delaware.
+The company is well respected within the communities it serves and has won numerous local and national awards for their projects.
 As president, Havenner is responsible for land planning, development, product design, construction and customer service.
 Havenner joined the Christopher Companies in 1993 after nine years with the Artery Organization where he served as Vice President-Division Manager.
 Prior to joining Artery, Havenner managed Park Construction Operations for Fairfax County Park Authority.
 During his career, Havenner has managed the development and construction of several thousand condominiums, townhomes, garden apartments and single-family homes in the Washington Metropolitan area.

 Greenstone Realty Advisors, LLC